Despite of all the problems of the pandemic the building projects planned for 2020 have been

 We are proud to present the December 2020 Newsletter from the Nsobe Community School which you can download HERE and be amazed by the progress and standard of the school.
 Quality education is given but it also needs financial support.

 In Rural Zambia there are not enough schools.
 There was no school accessible to the children in this area of

 the Copperbelt.
 Ninety percent of the children's parents are illiterate and live way below the poverty line.
 To offer hope

-Nsobe Community School will grow a Grade a year until reaching Grade 12 , the Government is generous in supporting further education leading to businesses, jobs and professions.
+Nsobe Community School has grown a Grade a year has reached Grade 12.
+The Government is generous in supporting further education leading to businesses, jobs and professions.
 Nsobe will encourage careers in natural resources development and job creation in a fertile land, which if managed well and financed, could feed Africa, again, a well known fact that together with its southern neighbour Zimbabwe could become the bread basket of Africa once again.

 The fundraising for the solar system and computer installations came after endorsements to that effect were submitted by the Roath Park Primary School as well as the education department of the district.

 The school is one of very few in Zambia offering a total and extended private and caring education to disadvantaged children at a very low cost.